Keran, Queen of Armenia: Life

 Many words of praise were made about Queen Keran by her contemporaries.
 Her son Hethum claimed that "she had a wonderful soul and a beautiful body."
 The chronicler and scribe Avetis, described her as "a good friend to her husband in trouble and joy."

+Notably, Keran was recognized and admired as a patron of the arts.
+She both commissioned works of art, and was the receiver of works of art as gifts - one of the most famous being The Gospel Book of Lady Keran and Prince Levon, an illuminated book given to the couple upon their wedding.

 After the birth of her last son, Keran became a nun and entered the Monastery of Trazarg, assuming the name of Theophania.
 She was probably joined there by her sister Marianne.
 She died on 28 July 1285 and was buried in the Monastery.

 Issue

 Queen Keran bore her husband Levon (Leo) II, King of Armenia sixteen children:

 Leon II, queen Guerane, and their five children, 1272.